Chaoyang, Beijing

 Chaoyang is home to the majority of Beijing's many foreign embassies, the well-known Sanlitun bar street, as well as Beijing's growing central business district.
 The Olympic Green, built for the 2008 Summer Olympics, is also in Chaoyang.
 Chaoyang extends west to Chaoyangmen on the eastern 2nd Ring Road, and nearly as far east as the Ximazhuang toll station on the Jingtong Expressway.
 Within the urban area of Beijing, it occupies 470.8 km2, making it the central city's largest district, with Haidian second.
 As of November 2020, Chaoyang had a total population of 3,452,460, making it the most populous district in Beijing.
 The district has jurisdiction over 24 subdistrict offices and 19 area offices.

-Chaoyang is also home to Silk Street, Bainaohui Computer Shopping Mall, Alien Street (老番街市场), and many other market areas, shopping malls, and restaurant strips.
+Chaoyang is also home to Silk Street, Bainaohui Computer Shopping Mall, Alien Street (老番街市场), and many other market areas, shopping malls and restaurants.